jlopezsi/causal-inference/correlation_is_not_causation_so_what_is.md

 -   Use domain knowledge
 -   Given a few candidate model DAGs one can perform statistical tests to compare their fit to the data at hand
 -   Use search algorithms (e.g. those implemented in the R "mgm" package)

+I'll touch upon this subject in more breadth in a future post.

 Further reading
 ---------------